Serving Art Educators

 Portrait (photograph, self-portrait or other portrait) –Art image if doing a culture.

 Links where more information may be found (minimum or five)

 Wallpaper background (Watermark or embossed artist’s work—this will be done using PhotoDeluxe®.
-You can buy this software from the Adobe Education Store).
+You can buy this software from the Amazon Adobe page).

 Write a brief letter to request permission to use images on your page

 Copyright information (rules for fair usage on the Internet)